marianhala/Test_MeteoGorgonzola/weather-web-app/README.md

 # Weather Web App

-This project is a web application that displays weather data for Gorgonzola, Milan, including current weather conditions, a 5-day forecast, and air quality information.
+This project is a web application that displays weather data for Gorgonzola, Milan,or your location,including current weather conditions, a 5-day forecast, and air quality information.
 The application fetches data from the OpenWeatherMap API and presents it in a visually appealing layout.

 ## Project Structure